opnsense/docs/source/manual/how-tos/wireguard-client.rst

 Step 2b - Setup Firewall rules
 ------------------------------

-To accept connections from clients which are outside the firewall, rules must be created to permit that traffic to flow from WAN to LAN.
+For external clients to connect to the WireGuard server firewall rules must be created to permit that traffic to flow from WAN to LAN.
 Select :menuselection:`Firewall --> NAT --> Port Forward` and click **+Add** creating a rule with the following information:

 =========================== ================ =====================================================================
  **Interface**               WAN              *The interface this rule applies to*